CPRS Hamilton Pinnacle Awards

 Awards within this category honour excellence in the strategic development of materials and individual public relations products that advance the goals and objectives of an overall public relations program.
 Special emphasis should be placed on the relevance of the initiative to the public relations objectives.
 A communication project can be entered in a maximum of two of the following categories:

-a) Best Special Events Projects
+a) Best Special Events Project

 A public relations program for openings, anniversaries and other ceremonies commemorating a one-time event or series of special events or occasions.

-b) Best Multi-Media Projects
+b) Best Multi-Media Project

 Communications projects that utilize a range of one or more multi-media tactics to achieve an organizations communication objectives including but not limited to video, video news releases, audio only, podcasting, CD ROMs, or computer generated slide presentations developed for internal or external target audiences.

-c) Best Digital and Social Media Projects
+c) Best Digital and Social Media Project

 A communications project using digital and social media to achieve an organizations communications objectives including but not limited to websites, intranet sites, blogs, webcasts, on-line productions, discussion boards, Facebook and Twitter.
 The summary should include a rationale for the use of digital and social media, targeted audiences and statistics or other means of quantifiable measurement that meet stated objectives.
 Screen downloads of the medium being entered as well as the URL must be submitted as part of the entry.

-d) Best Writing Projects
+d) Best Writing Project